Skyfarer/ECMWF-to-Redis/README.md

 making "go/no go" decisions before I launch in my plane.
 But, when looking ahead to decide if I want to make plan a trip Monday-Thursday, or Tuesday-Friday, the ECMWF has been great for getting a heads up on the long range, wide area weather situation.

-In this case, I want temperature, dewpoint, and wind forecasts every 6 hours for the next 3 days.
+For this project, I want temperature, dewpoint, and wind forecasts every 6 hours for the next 3 days.
 The ECMWF GRIB2 files have this data and publish it multiple times a day.
+The files come out as one file per forecast interval every 3 hours, for example: 0h, 3h, 6h and so forth.
+For this use case, I want the 0h, 6h, 12h and so forth for a 3 day span.

-This begins with AWS Event Bridge scheduler.
+It all begins with AWS Event Bridge scheduler.
 Every 24 hours, just after the 00Z model output becomes available, AWS Event Bridge launches the "multi-fetch" lambda.
 This lambda simply iterates through the forecast intervals I want.
 ECMWF GRIB files are provided in 3 hour intervals.
 The "multi-fetch" lambda calls the